Chazz Surratt: Minnesota Vikings

+2021 season

 Surratt was drafted in the third round (78th overall) of the 2021 NFL Draft by the Minnesota Vikings.

-2021 season: Rookie year

 Entering his inaugural training camp in the NFL, Surratt competed for a starting inside linebacker job against Nick Vigil and Blake Lynch.
 At the conclusion of the preseason, head coach Mike Zimmer named Surratt a backup inside linebacker behind Anthony Barr, Eric Kendricks, and Nick Vigil.

-Surratt finished his rookie season playing in 9 games (0 starts) and played exclusively on special teams with zero defensive snaps.
+Surratt finished his rookie season playing in 9 games and played exclusively on special teams with zero defensive snaps.

 2022 season

 Surratt competed for a backup inside linebacker job in training camp against rookie Brian Asamoah.
 However, he struggled in the Vikings' preseason games and was seen as an improper fit in the team's new defensive scheme.

 Surratt was waived on August 30, 2022.

 New York Jets

-On September 1, 2022, Surratt was signed to the New York Jets practice squad.
+On September 1, 2022, Surratt was signed to the practice squad of the New York Jets.
 He signed a reserve/future contract on January 9, 2023.